-If you have violated the US immigration laws and want to enter the US with a non-immigrant visa there may be a waiver available.
-The section of the Immigration and Nationality Act (I.N.A.) that provides for a waiver is 212(d)(3).
+If you have violated the US immigration laws and want to enter the US with a non-immigrant visa there may be an Immigration waiver available.
+An immigration waiver lawyer, can apply the section of the Immigration and Nationality Act (I.N.A.) that provides for a waiver, 212(d)(3).
 Nonimmigrant visa holders are those who have entered the United States with permission, for a temporary period.
 Examples include tourist for business or pleasure, students, H-1B visa holders and other temporary workers, treaty traders and investors, intra-company transferees, and foreign government officials.

-A waiver under this law allows visitors to temporarily enter the US even if they are found to be inadmissible.
-Some of the grounds that are covered by the waiver include permanent grounds of inadmissibility, such as fraud or criminal conduct, as well as some grounds that are limited in duration, such as previous unlawful presence.
+An immigration waiver under this law allows visitors to temporarily enter the US even if they are found to be inadmissible.
+Some of the grounds that are covered by the immigration waiver include permanent grounds of inadmissibility, such as fraud or criminal conduct, as well as some grounds that are limited in duration, such as previous unlawful presence.

 For example: a visitor inadmissible because of a conviction for possession of less than one ounce of marijuana over 30 years ago may qualify or when the applicant had been convicted of petty theft (a misdemeanor) during a visit to the United States five years earlier.